Impa10r/peerswap-web/README.md

 ## Configuration

-By default, it will listen on [localhost:8088](localhost:8088).
+By default, PeerSwap Web UI will listen on [localhost:8088](localhost:8088).
 This port can be changed in ~/.peerswap/pswebconf.json.

-Once opened the Web UI, set the Links on the Config page whether you run it on testnet or mainnet.
+It is agnostic to whether your LND and Elements are running on testnet/signet or mainnet.
+It has interface only to peerswapd via RPC.
+Once opened the UI, set the Links on the Config page for testnet or mainnet.

 ## Update

 When a new version comes out, just build the app again and restart:

 ```bash